Practice of Clinical Medicine

 View these student interviews in our video gallery to learn about their experience with Foundations of Clinical Medicine.

-The Foundations of Clinical Medicine (FCM) course is a two-year, hands-on, out-of-the-lecture-hall experience for first- and second-year medical students.
-In FCM, students develop basic clinical skills, including:
+The Practice of Clinical Medicine (PCM) course is an eighteen month, hands-on, practical experience for MS-1 and MS-2 medical students.
+In PCM, students develop basic clinical skills, including:

 - medical interviewing

 - clinical reasoning

 The PCM course involves 400 students in weekly small-group, workshop, and individualized preceptorship sessions.
 The eighteen month PCM experience requires the coordination of many dedicated faculty:

 The curriculum was designed by generalists, in consultation with a number of basic science and subspecialty faculty, to cover the core skills of doctoring.
 PCM prepares preclinical students for the demands of the third-year clerkships.

 The benefits of the PCM program extend beyond the preclinical curriculum.
 Fourth-year student co-leaders reinforce their own clinical skills and develop teaching skills in preparation for residencies.
 Physicians share their expertise with enthusiasm and dedication.
 Patients and office staff welcome PCM students in clinical practices in Richmond and throughout the region.
 Internal Medicine, Family Medicine and Pediatric faculties have grown from the close collaboration.